-“When you turn your clocks ahead this weekend, it’s a great time to also test your smoke alarms,” said Louise Welch Williams, CEO for the Palmetto SC Region of the Red Cross.
+“We know the potential life-saving warnings that smoke alarms provide, so it’s critical that when you turn your clocks ahead this weekend that you also test your smoke alarms,” says Joshua Joachim, regional chief executive for the Louisiana Red Cross.
 “Take a few minutes to replace your smoke alarm batteries and push the test button to make sure the alarms are working.”

 It’s also a good time for everyone to take these steps to make sure their household is prepared for emergencies.

 · Install smoke alarms.
-If someone doesn’t have smoke alarms, they should install them.
 At a minimum, put one on every level of the home, inside bedrooms and outside sleeping areas.
 Check local building codes for additional requirements.

 · Practice an escape plan.
 Make sure everyone in the household knows how to get out of every room and how to get out of the home in less than two minutes.